Julia Ling

 Julia Ling, born Xiao Wei Lin, is an American actress.
 Her television work includes recurring roles on television series ER, Studio 60 on the Sunset Strip, and as a series regular on Chuck.

 Early life and education

 Ling was born in Temple City, California.
 Her grandparents originally from China, fled to Cambodia during the Second Sino-Japanese War.
-Ling's parents grew up in Cambodia, and later fled to the United States during the Cambodian genocide, shortly before her birth.
+Ling's parents grew up in Cambodia.

 At age 6, Ling won the "Best Storyteller Award" by Chinese World News for storytelling.
 Ling's artwork was featured on the front page of Pasadena Star News and in magazines and festivals.
 By age 9, Ling was performing award-winning solo dances throughout California, and her umbrella dance had aired on national television.

 At Temple City High School, as a scholar athlete, she competed in dance, tennis, and swimming.

 At UCLA, Ling majored in biomedical chemical engineering.
 She was Treasurer of the Chemical Engineering Society, Vice President of the Engineering Society of UCLA, and honorary member of the Society of Women Engineers.